The Law Offices of

 STATE HABEAS CORPUS.

 State habeas corpus petitions are available to any person in the state who is under an illegal restraint of liberty.
 These petitions are governed by Chapter 782 of the Wisconsin Statutes.
 To file a state habeas, an inmate must show that there is a constitutional or jurisdictional error relating to his or her custody.
-State habeas is a broader e=remedy than section 974.06 (which is limited to criminal convictions or sentences) because state habeas also applies to persons under mental heath commitments, or other types of custody.
+State habeas is a broader remedy than section 974.06 (which is limited to criminal convictions or sentences) because state habeas also applies to persons under mental heath commitments, or other types of custody.

 NEWLY DISCOVERED EVIDENCE.